-We are a self-advised real estate investment trust (or REIT) primarily engaged in the business of investing, on a leveraged basis, in hybrid and adjustable-rate mortgage-backed securities (or MBS) which are primarily secured by pools of hybrid and adjustable-rate mortgage loans (or ARMs) on single family residences.
-At June 30, 2007, we had total assets of approximately \$7.123 billion.
+We are a self-advised real estate investment trust (or REIT) primarily engaged in the business of investing, on a leveraged basis, in hybrid and adjustable-rate MBS which are primarily secured by pools of hybrid and adjustable-rate mortgage loans (or ARMs) on single family residences.
+At September 30, 2007, we had total assets of approximately \$7.140 billion.
 Of these assets, 99% consisted of MBS issued or guaranteed by a federally chartered corporation, such as Fannie Mae or Freddie Mac, or an agency of the U.S. government, such as Ginnie Mae (or, collectively, Agency MBS), non-Agency MBS rated AAA by at least one nationally recognized rating agency (or AAA rated MBS), MBS-related receivables and cash.